mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

                     {
                         "attributes": {
                             "arg_max": 3,
-                            "arg_min": 2,
+                            "arg_min": 3,
-                            "description": "Rebuild a server with Mariabackup.
+                            "description": "Restore a server from a backup.
 Does not wait for completion.", "method": "POST",
                             "parameters": [
                                 {